themayukhbasu/roe-game-guide/README.md

         * Cons:
           - Has very high depot protection, so you need to have high storage level.
           - low gold production
-- before attacking with your main castle, keep the troops out
+- before attacking with your main castle, keep the troops out (send them to gather)
 - If your main is a raider class, before going offline spend the stamina of the class legion to loot gold from farm, since gold is the hardest to get and you get only a certain amount per hit.
     Think of it as spending stamina to get gold from the farm.